 Buy the Hunting Gear you need and Practice

 It’s best to wait and buy your gear after you know what you’re doing.
-What you think may be a good idea in the showroom will look different after you’ve toted it hill and dale and the answer to this is to get on the field and test.
+What you think may be a good idea in the showroom will look different after you’ve toted it over hill and dale and the answer to this is to get on the field and test.

 Typically, the better and more competent you are in the field, the less gear you’ll need.
 Extra, this or extra that is what inflates your budget and puts a strain on your pack.
 When you buy your first set of hunting gear make sure you buy quality items you can use, the idea of “starter gear” will make your time in the woods awful and makes you less effective.
 Just make sure to do your homework and research the correct gear.
 You don't want to do something silly like pick up a .45 ACP handgun for duck hunting.